opensupporter/osdi-docs/README.md

 #### Updating a Resource
 Updating a resource instance is accomplished by the use of an HTTP PUT sent to the URI of a given resource.
 Due to the complexity of full-resource updates involving read-only properties, out-of-date data, and the need to know all properties (which one may not), this specification focuses on the ability to make partial updates to resources.

 To make an update to a resource, the client sends an HTTP PUT to the URI of a resource instance.
 The body of the put contains a partial resource representation including the attributes to update.
 Missing attributes are left unchanged on the Provider side.

-Clients may set an attribute to nil by including the attribute using ‘nil’ for JSON, or using xsi:nil for XML.
+Clients may set an attribute to nil by including the attribute using ‘nil’ for JSON.
-Note: Using an empty XML element is likely to be interpreted as an empty string rather than nil.
-Do we care about the distinction between 0, empty string, nil, unset?

 Updating Collections with PUT is not supported.

     PUT <editURI> HTTP/1.1